MarcusHoltz/marcusholtz.github.io/_posts/2025-04-20-OPNSense-Unbound-Multisite-DNS-Crypt-Proxy.md

 pin: false
 image:
   path: /assets/img/header/header--opnsense--unbound-dns-crypt-proxy-multisite-splitdns.jpg
-  alt: Using OPNSense to server Multi-site Split-DNS on Unbound and DNSCrypt-Proxy
+  alt: Using OPNSense to serve Multi-site Split-DNS on Unbound and DNSCrypt-Proxy
 ---

 # OPNsense DNS-crypt setup

-This post is part of a larger project demonstrating multi-site split DNS using Unbound and HAProxy to route traffic based on SNI headers.

-The really fun part is most of this traffic being routed is doing so using the proxy protocol.
-So another reverse proxy, Traefik, with proxy protocol setup, is waiting on the other end.

-## Part 1:
-## Why Set Up DNSCrypt-Proxy on OPNsense
+## Part 1: Why Set Up DNSCrypt-Proxy on OPNsense

 You know, you can setup DNS-Crypt on your PiHole too!